 In the last session of a workshop series on teamwork with an up-and-coming group of middle managers, I led the group through an exercise around an activity that we don’t do often enough, either in business or in life: identifying people’s strengths.
-Here’s what we did:
+In case you’d like to try it, here’s what we did.

 Each of the seven participants wrote down three or four strengths for each of the others in the group.
 Then they took turns reading their lists aloud.
 The crucial rule was that the recipients were instructed to sit quietly and listen to the praise, taking notes if they chose.
 They were not allowed to challenge or in any way undercut the comments.
 They could ask for clarification if they didn’t understand something, but otherwise, they were not to speak, except to thank the group at the end.

 It’s much harder than you’d expect to have several people praise you, explicitly, to your face, and it took courage to volunteer to be the first recipient in the exercise.

 Why finish a development process by focusing on people’s strengths?